BenCos17/JARVIS-BOT-legacy-code/README.md

 The code in the zip folder is no longer functional and also not recommended for any new bots as it has a lot of security issues and doesn't work or start.
 DO NOT USE FOR PRODUCTION WITHOUT UPDATING

-the other files in the repo are updated however I am bot liable for any damages that may result from using it.
+the other files in the repo are updated however I am NOT liable for any damages that may result from using it.

 New bot is running on
 https://jarvisdiscordbot.net.